The Bavaria self-guided motorcycle-tour is one of our longest-running holidays. And it is still as popular as ever.

 Ride south, and you are quickly in Austria.
 Here you can ride some impressive mountain passes.
 These include the famous Arlbergpass as well as Fernpass.
 Timmelsjoch and Silvretta High Alpine Pass are within an easy-riding distance too.
-You can also ride the lesser-known ones such as Kniepass, Hahntennjoch as well as Gaichtpass and Riedbergpass.
+You can also ride the lesser-known ones, such as Kniepass, Hahntennjoch, as well as Gaichtpass and Riedbergpass.

-Whichever way you decided to ride in Bavaria, you can not go wrong.
+Whichever way you decide to ride in Bavaria, you can not go wrong.
 This is a splendid tour of relaxed discovery.
 It offers rewarding mountain rides and beautiful landscapes.
 You will also experience the very best of famous alpine hospitality.

-Please visit our Facebook page for up-to-date information regarding the Bavaria self-guided motorcycle tour.
+Please visit our Facebook page for up-to-date information regarding the Bavaria self-guided motorcycle-tour.